Mrs Amy Saleh

 About me

-Prior to achieving QTS in 2013, I studied English Literature (BA Hons) at Brunel University and focused my dissertation on Black Feminist perspectives in the literature of Alice Walker and Toni Morrison.
+Prior to achieving QTS in 2013, I studied English Literature (BA Hons) at Brunel University and focused my dissertation on Black feminist perspectives in the literature of Alice Walker and Toni Morrison.
 I then spent a year as a Learning Support Assistant (LSA) supporting children with Speech, Language and Communication Needs (SLCN) before going on to do a PGCE.

 Since then, I have taught across a variety of schools and key stages.
 Alongside teaching, I studied for an MA in English Education at UCL and graduated in July 2021 with a Distinction.